sajov/feathers-solr/README.md

 - \$facet (alias to facet)
 - \$filter (alias to filter)

-To avoid full query (read) access, just whitelist only `$search` and add your query startegy into a Hook.
+To avoid full query (read) access, just whitelist only `$search` and add your query strategy into a Hook.

 ### \$search